mlal83/Braydon/README.md

 We would like to give a huge thanks to our facilitator David Calikes and our coding coaches Kevin and Martin at the Code institute for there exceptional guidance and support.

-The blog project designed by code institute was used to help design the Django framework.

 Leonardo.ai was used to create our images for the website.

 chat gpt was used to enhance our knowledge within this project.

-Miro was used for ideation for the front end and backend of AllsWell.
+Miro was used for ideation for the front end and backend.